liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/03-configuring-liferay-npm-bundler.markdown

 +$$$

-**Note:** During this phase, Babel is used to transform package files (for example, to convert them to AMD format, if necessary) and not to transpile them.
-Though, in theory, you could transpile them too, if you wanted, by configuring the proper plugins.
+**Note:** During this phase, Babel transforms package files (for example, to convert them to AMD format, if necessary) but doesn't transpile them.
+In theory, you could also transpile them by configuring the proper plugins.

 $$$